infrat/chirp2vgc/README.md

 3. You can sort the data by clicking on column headers.
 4. Use the pagination controls to navigate through large datasets.

-## Testing

-Sample CSV files are included in the `test-data` directory:

-- `sample.csv` - A simple CSV file with basic user data
-- `complex_data.csv` - A more complex CSV file with multiple columns

 ## Technologies Used

 - Angular 19